vigneshragupathy/blog.vikki.in/_posts/2022-07-01-kubernetes-monitoring-in-zabbix-via-prometheus-backend.markdown

 curl -X GET  'http://PROMETHEUS_HOSTNAME/api/v1/query?query={__name__=~"kube_pod_container_resource_limits_cpu_cores|kube_pod_status_phase"}>0' | jq .
 ```

-## Why Prometheus is just not enough?
+## Why Prometheus is just not good enough?

 Prometheus is good for collecting the metrics from Kubernetes cluster.
-But it is not enough to act as full monitoring system.
+But it is not enough to act as a full-stack monitoring system.

 Here are some of the limitations.